FooSoft/restaurant-search/README.md

 ## Client and Server Initialization

-1. From the application base directory execute the command `npm install`.
+1. From the `static` directory, execute the command `bower install`.
-2. Still in the same directory, execute the command `gulp install`.
+2. From the base directory, build the server with the command `go build`.
-3. Execute the command `gulp` to start the application HTTP server (default port is 3000).
+3. From the base directory, launch the server by launching the `server` executable.
-4. You should now be able to access the web application at [localhost:3000](http://localhost:3000).
+4. You should now be able to access the web application at [localhost:8080](http://localhost:8080).